-In the 1920’s, the seeds of the society were sown by plant physiologists R.B.
-Harvey, Charles Shull, Burton Livingston, William Crocker and J.B.
+In the 1920s, the seeds of the Society were sown by plant physiologists R.B.
+Harvey, Charles Shull, Burton Livingston, William Crocker, and J.B.
 Overton.
 Proceeds from a $20,000 endowment funded society activities.
 Initial membership was reported at 104, and dues were $1 annually.
 Then named the American Society of Plant Physiologists, our mission was to promote the growth and development of plant biology, to encourage and publish research in plant biology, and to promote the interests and growth of plant scientists in general.
 Our first annual meeting was held in Kansas City, Missouri.

-We were renamed as the American Society of Plant Biologists (ASPB) in 2001.
+We were renamed the American Society of Plant Biologists (ASPB) in 2001.
 Over the past decades, the Society has evolved and expanded to provide a forum for molecular and cellular biology as well as to serve the basic interests of and to promote the advancement of plant science.